Hepi34/CUEORGBPlugin/README.md

 * There isn't really anything to do inside of settings.json.
 * The only option that you should pay attention to is the "IgnoreMouse" option.
 If it is set to true, the 2nd connected device will already be the "headset" or "mousemat" type.
 This will cause the effects to only be changeable via "lighting link" or murals.
 If you set it to false, the 2nd connected device will be able to be controlled via individual effects and with the "lighting sync".
 It will however not appear in murals.
 * ![JSON](/screenshots/settings2_json.png)

+---

+# Compiling
+Should be no major dependencies, built with Visual Studio Community 2022.

 # Current bugs
 * Colors and effects can only be individually set on 2 devices.
 Every device over 2 devices will follow the lighting link effect(s).
 I assume that it is necessary to alter the CreadeDeviceInfo method to create devices with the other device types.